Virginia Payroll Taxes

 - Virginia Local City Payroll Taxes: There are no local city payroll taxes.

 - Virginia Unemployment Insurance: Virginia employers must pay unemployment insurance of between 0.11% to 6.21% on the first $8,000 each employee earns.
-New employers pay between 2.51
+New employers pay a rate of 2.73%.

 Am I Required to Register for Virginia Payroll Taxes?